-- The success of your experiment depends on the quality of your starting sample of RNA.
+- The success of your experiment depends on the quality of your starting sample of total or poly A+ RNA.
 For best results we strongly recommend that you use the NucleoSpin[®] RNA II Kit (see Section II for ordering information) to isolate highly pure RNA from cells, tissues or biological fluids (See Section IV.B.
-RNA Isolation). - .
-Prior to cDNA synthesis, please make sure that your RNA is intact and free of contaminants (see Section IV.E.
-Assessing the Quality of the RNA Template). - Do not change the size (volume) of any of the reactions.
-All components have been • optimized for the volumes specified. - The first time you use this kit, you should perform cDNA synthesis with the ControlTotal RNA provided in the kit, in parallel with your experimental sample.
-Performing this control synthesis at least once will verify that all components are working properly and will also help you troubleshoot any problems that may arise. - 1.
-For each sample and Control Total RNA, combine the following reagents in separate 0.5-ml reaction tubes: - 1-50 μl RNA (1-1,000 ng of total RNA)
+RNA Isolation).
+Alternatively, you may wish to use one of our pre-made PremiumTotal RNAs (visit www.clontech.com). - Prior to cDNA synthesis, please make sure that your RNA is intact and free of contaminants (see Section IV.E.
+Assessing the Quality of the RNATemplate). - Do not change the size (volume) of any of the reactions.
+All components have been optimized for the volumes specified. - The first time you use this kit, you should perform cDNA synthesis with the Control Total RNA provided in the kit, in parallel with your experimental sample.
+Performing this control synthesis at least once will verify that all components are working properly and will also help you troubleshoot any problems that may arise.

+1. For each sample and Control Total RNA, combine the following reagents in separate 0.5 ml reaction tubes: